Tebro/ScoreCounter/README.md

-# Foundation Compass Template
+# ScoreCounter

-The easiest way to get started with Foundation + Compass.
+Helps you compete with your friends.

 ## Requirements